hemashushu/practice-qemu-cortex-m0-baremetal-c/README.md

 `$ ./start-gdb-server-qemu.sh`

-Open another terminal window and run the script `start-gdb-client.sh` or `start-gdb-client-with-svd-tools.sh` to start GDB client:
+Open another terminal window and run the script `start-gdb-client-qemu.sh` or `start-gdb-client-qemu-with-svd-tools.sh` to start GDB client:

-`$ ./start-gdb-client.sh`
+`$ ./start-gdb-client-qemu.sh`

 The processor should now halt on the function `Reset_Handler` at `startup.c`, enter the following GDB commands to confirm: